JstnMcBrd/ray-tracer/README.md

 ## Output

-For now, this raytracer only formats output as `.ppm` files.
-[PPM](https://en.wikipedia.org/wiki/Netpbm) images can be difficult to open and view.
-Support for more commonly-used image encodings is a future goal.
+This raytracer can output images as `.png` files or `.ppm` files.
+Transparency is not supported, but is a future goal.

 ## Scenes